Sowing and planting

 Pest and disease watch

-Inspect lilies for red lily beetles (left) as the larvae can strip plants in days.
+Inspect lilies for red lily beetles (right) as the larvae can strip plants in days.
+Remove them by hand.

 Vine weevil larvae can be a serious pest of containerised plants, and become active this month.
 Tip out the rootball of suspect plants, and inspect for the creamy, orange-headed maggots, which tend to curl up into a ‘C’ shape.
-There are various chemical and biological controls available.
+There are biological controls available.

 Aphids can multiply rapidly during mild spells.
 Remove early infestations by hand to prevent the problem getting out of hand.
 Protect sweet pea plants in particular, as they can get sweet pea viruses.